Prag8855/aab/content/guides/fiktionsbescheinigung.md

 - **During your [[Ausländerbehörde]] appointment**
     If you apply for a [residence permit](/glossary/Aufenthaltstitel) in person, ask for a *Fiktionsbescheinigung* during your appointment.
 Explain that you must travel outside of Germany, and that you need a *Fiktionsbescheinigung* for this.
 Bring proof of your travel plans.
 - **With your [residence permit](/glossary/Aufenthaltstitel) application**
-    If you send your residence permit application [by email](/guides/berlin-auslanderbehorde-appointment#by-email), ask for a *Fiktionsbescheinigung* in your application email.
+    If you send your residence permit application [with the contact form](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait), ask for a *Fiktionsbescheinigung* in your application email.
 - **By email**
     [Email the *Ausländerbehörde*](/guides/berlin-auslanderbehorde-appointment#contact-the-auslanderbehorde).
 In your email, explain your travel plans, and why you need a *Fiktionsbescheinigung*.[^5] Explain why this trip is important.
 Attach proof of your travel plans, like plane tickets or an invitation.